pulsar-edit/pulsar/packages/pulsar-updater/README.md

 If a user would prefer to manually check for any updates available then the following commands are exposed from Pulsar Updater to do so:

-* `pulsar-updater:check-for-update`: This will preform an actual update check.
-Showing a notification only if a new version is available.
+* `pulsar-updater:check-for-update`: Performs an update check and shows a notification if a newer version of Pulsar is available.
-* `pulsar-updater:clear-cache`: If needed for whatever reason, this command will clear this package's cache, ensuring information is as up to date as possible.
+* `pulsar-updater:clear-cache`: Clears the package's cache and forgets any requests to suppress update checking.

 ## The Update Notification